Lif-Platforms/Ringer-Server/SECURITY.md

 ## Reporting a Vulnerability

-To report a security issue, Use the issues tab and submit a new issue.
+To report a security issue, Head to the security tab, click "Advisorys", Click "Draft New Advisory"